✓ Reviewed against PDSA, Blue Cross & Animal PoisonLine guidance · Last reviewed: 2026-04

 Caution — shop-bought only, wild mushrooms dangerous

 Caution.
 Supermarket mushrooms (button, chestnut, portobello, white) are safe for dogs in small amounts and plain.
-Wild mushrooms and some specialty varieties (including foraged or garden) are highly toxic and can be fatal.
-Never let a dog eat unknown mushrooms.
+Wild mushrooms and some garden varieties are highly toxic and can be fatal.

 The full picture

-Mushrooms are a high-impression query on this site because the answer is genuinely complicated.
-There are over 14,000 species of mushroom globally and a few hundred in the UK alone.
+Mushrooms are a high-impression query because the answer is genuinely complicated.
 The supermarket mushrooms in your fridge are one category.
 The mushrooms growing in your lawn after rain are another category entirely.

 All cultivated mushrooms should be cooked, not raw.
-Raw mushrooms are harder to digest and can cause GI upset.
 Plain cooked — no butter, oil, garlic, onion, or seasoning.
-The garlic and onion that usually accompany mushrooms in cooking are the bigger risk than the mushrooms themselves.

-If your dog has eaten any wild or unknown mushroom — including ones growing in your own garden — call the Animal PoisonLine immediately and bring a sample of the mushroom (in a paper bag, not plastic) to the vet.
-Photograph the mushroom and any nearby specimens.
-Don't wait for symptoms — by the time most mushroom toxicity is symptomatic, the treatment window has narrowed.
+If your dog has eaten any wild or unknown mushroom — including ones growing in your own garden — call the Animal PoisonLine immediately.

 If your dog ate more than a safe amount